Skip to main content

 • Only available when the agent is deployed to more than one region.

-Step 4: Review & Deploy
+Step 4: Review & Register

 Review screen